 The Number of Solar Panels You Need: The Math

-The calculation of the number of solar panels depends on the three key factors – production ratio, annual energy use, and panel wattage.
+The number of solar panels calculated depends on three key factors – production ratio, annual energy use, and panel wattage.

 The formula is: